 Ira Wallace serves on the board of the Organic Seed Alliance and is a worker/owner of the cooperatively managed Southern Exposure Seed Exchange where she coordinates variety selection and seed grower contracts.
 Southern Exposure offers over 700 varieties of open-pollinated heirloom and organic seeds selected for flavor and regional adaptability.
 Southern Exposure helps people keep control of their food supply by supporting sustainable home and market gardening, seed saving, and preserving heirloom varieties.
 In addition, Ira is a member of Acorn Community which farms over 60 acres of certified organic land in Central Virginia, which grows seeds, alliums and hay, and also conducts variety trials for Southern Exposure.
 Ira is an organizer of the Heritage Harvest Festival at Monticello− a fun, family-friendly event featuring an old-time seed swap, local food, hands-on workshops and demos, and more.
 Ira was cooperator with the SARE-sponsored Saving Our Seeds Project.
 She presents at events sponsored by the Virginia Association of Biological Farmers (VABF), Virginia Master Gardeners, Carolina Farm Stewardship Association (CFSA), Mother Earth News, and the Southern Sustainable Agriculture Working Group (SSAWG).

 Holli Cederholm founded Proud Peasant Farm in 2010 through the Maine Organic Farmers and Gardeners Association’s farmers-in-residence program.
-Now located in Thorndike, Maine, it focuses on celebrating the diversity of the human agrarian tradition in focusing on vegetables grown exclusively from open-pollinated seed, as well as producing organic seed on a small-scale.
-Cederholm has a strong background in writing and communications garnered through seven years of freelance writing and editing following the completion of an Environmental Writing degree at Unity College.
+Located in Maine, it focuses on celebrating the diversity of the human agrarian tradition in focusing on vegetables grown exclusively from open-pollinated seed, as well as producing organic seed on a small-scale.
+Cederholm has a strong background in writing and communications garnered through eight years of freelance writing and editing following the completion of an Environmental Writing degree at Unity College.